sao16b/4n6/_posts/2024-03-29-MVS_CTF_2023_PC_Writeup.md

 **Prompt**: The user visited the Mastodon page of one user more than any others on the platform.
 What is the full legal name of the user Michael visited?

-In Autopsy, I look through Data Artifacts -> Web History and notice the only profile visits are to <https://mastodon.social/@scriptingosx@mastodon.social>.
+In Autopsy, I look through `Data Artifacts -> Web History`{: .filepath} and notice the only profile visits are to <https://mastodon.social/@scriptingosx@mastodon.social>.

 ![Mastodon History](/assets/img/2024-03-29/7_1.png)